mesonbuild/meson/docs/markdown/Fs-module.md

 Takes a single string argument and returns true if the path pointed to by the string is a symbolic link.

+## File Parameters

+### hash

+The `hash` method computes the requested hash sum of a file.
+The available hash methods include: md5, sha1, sha224, sha256, sha384, sha512.

 ## Filename modification

 ### with_suffix